 More Ideas for a Weekend in Laurel Highlands

 If you’re looking for romantic getaways near Pittsburgh, Nemacolin Woodlands Resort is also in the Laurel Highlands.
 We originally planned a baby moon there in the Spring.
-The resort is beautiful and includes a number of amenities like golfing, a full service spa and fine dining.
-Unfortunately, we had cancel due to the pandemic, but we’re hoping to visit in the future!
+The resort is beautiful and includes a number of amenities like golfing, a full-service spa and fine dining.

 Instead, we did a day trip to Laurel Highlands to explore a few of the great things to do in Ohiopyle, PA.
 Our day trip from Pittsburgh included a visit to Fallingwater and Kentuck Knob, which are both Frank Lloyd Wright houses in PA.
 On a prior trip we also went whitewater rafting in Ohiopyle.
 (One of the most fun things to do in Laurel Highlands!)